 The cooperative management style is justifiably also called democratic management style.
 You discuss problems openly in the team, each employee has the opportunity to propose his or her own solutions and the opinion of an employee counts just as much as the assessment of the supervisor when making decisions.

-With this management style, initiative and creativity are taken for granted, because it is known that employees work more independently and are more likely to identify with the company if they are allowed to develop ideas and make suggestions for improvement themselves.
+With this management method Personal initiative and creativity are taken for granted, because it is known that employees work more independently and are more likely to identify with the company if they are allowed to develop ideas and make suggestions for improvement themselves.

 A cooperative management style Case study